vault27/Foundation/ospf.md

 ## Concepts
 - Open standard
+- The algorithm places each router at the root of a tree
+- Each router has its own view of the topology even though all the routers build a shortest path tree which uses the same link-state database
-- Which networks are advertised by default???
+- Which networks are advertised by default - ???
 - IGP routing protocol for IP networks
-- Uses link state routing (LSR) algorithm or Shotest Path, uses Dijcstra algorithm
+- Uses link state routing (LSR) algorithm or Shotest Path, uses Dijcstra algorithm, this algorithm is very complicated
 - Operates in one Autonomous System
 - OSPF routers have End -to- End Visibility of entire network in form on Topology table
 - LSDB is identical on all routers in 1 area
 - Administrative distance 110
 - Metric is cost, cost is dependent on bandwidth of the link, cost is inversly proportional to the bandwidth, the greater the bandwidth the less the cost, the better the path, cost=Reference bandwidth/100 in Mbps
-- - Loops are impossible inside the area because every router knows all topology.
+- Loops are impossible inside the area because every router knows all topology.
 And between areas all areas have to be connected to area 0, so loops are avoided as well like in distance vector
 - Complicated > high load
 - One area - 500 routers
 - Process id can be different